JWBstuhr/ArzNet/README.md

-# ArzNet
+# JWBnet
-Arstotzka themed HTML file hoster.
-Might remove the Arstotzka focus later.
+Self made HTML file hosting thing.
+Email me @ JWBstuhrOfficial@gmail.com if you want your files on it.